 Paper score reports with Reading & Writing results are delivered to districts by June 10 each year.
-Results for the Math EOC exam will be delivered to districts in September (as those exams are primarily given in early to mid-June).
+Results for Math EOC and Biology EOC exams will be delivered to districts in September (as those exams are primarily given in early to mid-June).